ibm-cloud-docs/vmwaresolutions/services/f5_ordering.md

    * Open Web Application Security Project (OWASP) top 10 threats
    * Common application vulnerabilities

-BIG-IP Access Policy Manager™ (APM) offers users secure, simplified access to applications located anywhere within a multi-cloud environment, incorporating features such as SSO (Single Sign-On) and MFA (Multi-Factor Authentication).
+BIG-IP Access Policy Manager™ (APM) offers users secure, simplified access to applications located anywhere within a multicloud environment, incorporating features such as SSO (Single Sign-On) and MFA (Multifactor Authentication).

 You cannot change the license model after service installation.
 To change the license model, you must delete the existing service and reinstall the service by choosing a different license model.
 {: important}